Surf Fishout - June 10th

 The Green River Fishout is scheduled for July 8th through July 15th, 2017.
 This river is a tailwater of the Flaming Gorge Reservoir Dam, situated in the northeast corner of Utah.
 It carves its way through a spectacular red rock canyon, and is the home of a healthy number of large brown and rainbow trout.
 It is rare to catch one under 16 inches, and not uncommon to catch several over 20 inches.
 You can walk a well-maintained trail along the river and bank fish, and/or book a guide to drift the river.
 The Trout Creek Flies and On The Fly guides are all very competent, excellent teachers, and provide all your terminal tackle, plus a delicious riverside lunch.

-At the present time, lodging for the Santa Cruz Fly Fishermen group has not yet been firmed up, but John has reserved rooms at Trout Creek Flies Lodge, which has cabins that can accommodate up to four fishers each, and have mini-fridges and microwaves, and there is an on-site restaurant.
+Lodging for the Santa Cruz Fly Fishermen group has been reserved at Trout Creek Flies Lodge, which has cabins that can accommodate up to four fishers each, and have mini-fridges and microwaves, and there is an on-site restaurant.
 There are other lodging options in the area, namely, Flaming Gorge, (435) 889-3773, and Red Canyon Lodge, (435) 889-3759.

 2017 Loreto Fishout - August 6th through August 10th